-The Meatpacking District, once an industrial neighborhood on the decline, is now home to fashionable boutique shops, artists, unique restaurants and, of course, the first leg of the High Line.
-Check out these seven hotels to experience all the Meatpacking District has to offer.
+The Meatpacking District of New York – once an industrial neighborhood in decline – is now home to fashionable boutique shops, artists, unique restaurants and, of course, the first leg of the High Line.
+Here are the best hotels in Meatpacking District, all bookable on Culture Trip.

-With porthole-like windows looking out on the Hudson, the 314 cozy, loft-like rooms at Dream Downtown will make you feel like you’re on a thoroughly modern cruise ship.
-Adding to the illusion is the 5,000-square-foot pool deck, which features imported sand from Côte d’Azur, private cabanas and a 50-foot heated pool, the glass bottom of which looks down into the lobby.
-The on-premises dining features multiple cuisines, with a California-inspired green café, a modern Mexican wine cellar and a chic British bar, alongside the popular PHD Rooftop Lounge nightclub.
+With porthole-like windows looking out over the Hudson, the 314 intimate, loft-like rooms at Dream Downtown will make you feel like you’re on a thoroughly modern cruise ship.
+Adding to the illusion is the 5,000sqft (465sqm) pool deck, which features imported sand from the Côte d’Azur, private cabanas and a 50ft (15m) heated pool, the glass bottom of which looks down into the lobby.
+The dining features multiple cuisines, with a California-inspired green cafe, a modern Mexican wine cellar and a chic British bar, alongside the popular PHD Rooftop Lounge nightclub.

-Because Soho House is a private members club as well as a hotel, it can seem a little exclusive.
-But this seven-floor converted warehouse has a rustic, homey feel, with distressed, exposed wood and velvety cushions, that will put you at ease.
-Rooms range in size from cozy to spacious, and include everything from a coffee machine and fully-stocked mini fridge to a cocktail-making kit.
-With a spa, restaurant, screening room and rooftop swimming pool, Soho House is a popular destination for Meatpacking District visitors.
+Because Soho House is a private members’ club as well as a hotel, it can seem a little exclusive.
+But this seven-floor converted warehouse has a rustic, homey feel, with distressed, exposed wood and velvety cushions that will put you at ease.
+Rooms range in size from Cozy to Big, and include everything from a coffee machine and fully stocked mini-fridge to a cocktail-making kit.
+With a spa, restaurant, screening room and rooftop swimming pool, Soho House is a popular destination for visitors to the Meatpacking District.

-Opened at the turn of the 20th century as a lodging house for sailors, The Jane Hotel reopened in 2008 as a stylish hotel with old-school charm, from the wood paneling and designer wallpaper to the traditional uniforms of the bellhops and maid service.
+Opened at the turn of the 20th century as a lodging house for sailors, the Jane Hotel reopened in 2008 as a stylish hotel with old-school charm – featuring wood paneling and designer wallpaper, and bellhops and maids in traditional uniform.
 While the rooms are snug, they’ve been outfitted to resemble vintage ship cabins or sleeper compartments, with upscale touches and storage space.
-Enjoy cocktails in their grand ballroom, lavishly designed with a large fireplace and a disco ball, and check out The Old Rose restaurant, overlooking the Hudson, for all-day dining.
+Enjoy cocktails in the grand ballroom, lavishly designed with a large fireplace and a disco ball, and check out the Old Rose restaurant – overlooking the Hudson – for all-day dining.

 Tucked away in an unassuming brick building, the Chelsea Pines Inn is a five-story, walk-up bed and breakfast with plenty of character.
-Decorated with posters from Hollywood’s golden age throughout, this hotel is a particular treat for classic-film buffs.
-With both a seasonal garden and an indoor greenhouse, not to mention its proximity to the High Line, it’s easy to feel like you’re not in Manhattan at all.
+Decorated with posters from the Golden Age of Hollywood throughout, this hotel is a particular treat for classic-film buffs.
+With both a seasonal garden and an indoor greenhouse, not to mention its proximity to the High Line, it’s easy to feel like you’re not in the city at all.